-of changing wind factors and turning angles on the resulting distance between the simulated and actual sinking sites can be seen by comparing corresponding trajectories in Figure 2 and Figure A3Figure A4 (Appendix A1).
-These results guided the selection of cases described in Section 2.4.1g. -Ice drift speed is therefore prescribed as 2.5 % of the wind speed and ice drift direction is rotated 25° left of the wind direction for the Southern Hemisphere.
-This algorithm was also successfully used during the Endurance 22 expedition to predict short term ice drift trajectories from present day weather forecasts, and plan subsea survey work accordingly.
-Using historical wind data we have approximated Endurance's drift trajectory and the reported sinking time of the Endurance.
+165 of changing wind factors and turning angles on the resulting distance between the simulated and actual sinking sites can be seen by comparing corresponding trajectories in Figure 2 and Figure A1Figure A2 (Appendix A1).
+These results guided the selection of cases described in Section 2.4.1.

-195 2.5 Trajectory alignment and nudging
+2.5 Trajectory alignment and nudging

-None of the reconstructed trajectories_is able to link Worsley's fix on 18 November to his 22 November fix.
+None of the reconstructed trajectories is able to link Worsley's fix on 18 November to his 22 November fix.
 While this could be due to errors in Worsley's navigation, we assume that it is mainly caused by errors in the wind forcing datasets.
-To overcome this limitationlimitation, we provide two additionalhree versions of a corrected position tracktrajectory in addition to the default.
+To overcome this limitation, we provide two additional versions of a corrected trajectory in addition to the default.
 For each of Cases 1-3, we therefore provide three possible trajectories:

-- 200 1.
-The default trajectory (dashed lines in Figure 2) which begins and develops naturally from Worsley's fix of 184 November. - 1-2.
-AOur first approach is to "nudged" trajectory the path such that it leadings from Worsley's 18 November fix to his 22 November fix.
-To achieve this, the simulatedpredicted trajectory was co-located in the start point on 18 November and then we added for each time step-the averaged position offset for each time step added in such a way that the simulatedpredicted position on 22 November matches Worsley's observation (-See dark orange and dark blue solid lines in Figure 2Figure 1) This corresponds to a purely time dependent accumulating error. - 3.
-A further alternative trajectory, nudged to align with Worsley's fix on 22 November only.
-The highest quality4 trajectory might, however, result from aligning the predicted trajectories at Worsley's fix closest in time on 22 November, without changing its general shape.
-This accounts for the possibility that the fix of 22 November is more accurate than the 18 November fix (-(see light orange and light blue solid lines in Figure 1). - --Assessing the extremities described by each set of three trajectories allows us to estimate roughly the magnitude of position uncertainty associated with sea ice drift (see orange and blue ellipses in Figure 2).
+- 1. The default trajectory (dashed lines in Figure 2) which begins and develops naturally from Worsley's fix of 18 November. - 175 2.
+A "nudged" trajectory leading from Worsley's 18 November fix to his 22 November fix.
+To achieve this, the simulated trajectory was co-located in the start point on 18 November and the averaged position offset for each time step added in such a way that the simulated position on 22 November matches Worsley's observation (dark orange and dark blue solid lines in Figure 2) This corresponds to a purely time dependent accumulating error. - 3.
+A further alternative trajectory, nudged to align with Worsley's fix on 22 November only, without changing its general shape.
+This accounts for the possibility that the fix of 22 November is more accurate than the18 November fix (light orange and light blue solid lines in Figure 2).

+Assessing the extremities described by each set of three trajectories allows us to estimate roughly the magnitude of position uncertainty associated with sea ice drift (see orange and blue ellipses in Figure 2).